msouppe/Ceph/paper/paper.md

 There are four main prerequisites to run this experiment; Popper (v1.1.2), Docker (v2.0.0.3), a Cloudlab account and Github account.
 Any other additional dependencies that are needed to set up the cluster and benchmarking tool are contained in a Docker container, therefore no additional installation are required.

 ## Workflow
 @Fig:workflow shows the Ceph experimentation automation cycle and @Lst:ceph_pop shows the pipeline of files for this experiment.
-This pipeline consists of the following main stages; setup, deploy, run-benchmarks, teardown, and validate.
+This pipeline consists of the following main stages; setup, deploy, run-benchmarks, validate, and teardown.
 The main goal of this project is not only to create a Ceph experimentation environment but to also create that environment with minimal configurations.
 After a user has the prerequisites installed on their machine, a user can run the Ceph experimentation environment, with the current default cluster configuration and benchmarking test, with two commands:
 ```bash
 cd Ceph/pipelines/ceph
 popper run